adamidarrha/hardeningTool/README.md

                     [--text] [--json] [--csv] [--psv] [--tsv] [-V] [-c CONFIG]

 This script runs tests on the system to check for compliance against the CIS Benchmarks.
-No changes are made to system files by this script.
+No changes are made to system files by this script. it automatically checks for operating system and distribution and applies the benchmark if found.

 optional arguments:
   -h, --help            show this help message and exit